About Enamel Jewelry:

 Here are some of the most popular enameling techniques in jewelry making:

-– Plique-a-Jour is the most difficult among enameling techniques.
-Plique-a-Jour was especially popular among such the Art Nouveau artist as Rene Lalique, Louis Comfort Tiffany and Peter Carl Faberge.
+It’s the most complicated to execute among enameling techniques.
+Plique-a-Jour was especially popular among such Art Nouveau artists as Rene Lalique, Louis Comfort Tiffany and Peter Carl Faberge.
 The name can be translated from French as “to let light in”.
 The method allows light to go through the piece and make it glow.
-It’s done by applying the enamel powder in between of the little metal sections while using the foil to hold it together.
+It’s done by applying the enamel powder in between the little metal sections while using the foil to hold it together.
 After the enamel solidifies, the foil gets removed.
 This process creates a stained-glass appearance with delicate colors and lights coming from within.

-– Cloisonné, or hard enamel, is made by layering enamel past the metal line.
+Cloisonné – or hard enamel – is done by layering enamel past the metal line.
 But first the design is stamped into a metal base.
 Then it gets polished down to the level of the metal.
 Due to the lengthier process, Cloisonné is considered more durable and higher quality.

-– Meenakari — this technique begins with the design being engraved onto to the metal.
+This technique begins with the design being engraved onto the metal.
 Then the enamel is filling the etchings.
-To achieve a vibrant color that Meenakari jewelry is famous for, the piece is polished with organic acids.
+To achieve a vibrant color that meenakari jewelry is famous for, the piece is polished with organic acids.
 A layer of the transparent enamel finalizes the process.